xpack/xpm-js/README.md

 ## User info

-To get an initial glimpse on the program, ask for help:
+To get an initial glimpse on the program, ask it for help:

 ```console
 % xpm --help